 Belgium is a tiny country in Europe.
 If you heard about it, but haven’t been yet, keep reading this lesbian guide to Belgium.
 Known for its chocolate and wide variety of beers, Belgium can be an interesting country to visit.

 It didn’t make it to the ultimate list of European lesbian destinations, but that doesn’t mean there is nothing to be found.
-Lesbian travelers who want to explore the lesbian scene and lesbian bars in Belgium should probably do some research before going to make sure their travel dates collide with events.
+Lesbian travelers who want to explore the lesbian scene in Belgium should probably do some research before going to make sure their travel dates collide with events.

 There are quite a few parties and activities for lesbians, but it’s a good idea to check dates and stuff like that.
 Keep reading to discover the lesbian side of this small dot on the map.
 As a lesbian traveler, it’s always a good idea to be informed about as much lesbian travel information as possible!